ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-07-06-JWST-First-Science.md

 We'll also have an infrared camera connected to the dome, so you can get a feel for what the world looks like in the non-visible part of the spectrum.

-{%
-include figure.html
-max-width="800px"
-file="jwst-show.jpg" alt="The JWST/Infrared"
-caption="Our director in the infrared admiring the JWST"
-%}

 As usual, our tour bus will the opensource planetarium presentation software <a href="https://www.openspaceproject.com/">OpenSpace</a>.